Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

 For $j=1,2$ we let $\Psi_j$ be the periodic extension of $e^{-1}\circ\Phi_j\circ e$ so that $\Psi_1$ and $\Psi_2$ are (periodic) homeomorphisms of $\H$ and $\C\setminus\H$ respectively.
 Suppose that we have a pair of half-annuli $A_t(x)$ and $\widetilde{A}_s(y)$ such that the union of their images, under $\Psi_1$ and $\Psi_2$ respectively, contains a topological annulus $\mathbb{A}$ and the distortion of $F_n\circ e$ is not too large on $\mathbb{A}$.
 Then under our identification of $\R$ and $\partial\D$, this allows us to obtain an annulus around some point in $\partial\D$ on which the distortion of $F_n$ is bounded above (see Figure~\ref{fig:AnnuliIllustration}).

-Our objective then is to find, for every point in $[0,1]$, sufficiently many pairs of such half-annuli whose images surround the chosen point.
-Consider a finely spaced grid of points in $[0,1]$.
-A crude union bound argument shows that with high probability, for each $x$ in the grid we can find a $y$ in the grid such that $\Psi_1(x)\approx\Psi_2(y)$.
+Our objective then is to find, for every point in $[0,1)$, sufficiently many pairs of such half-annuli whose images surround the chosen point.
+Consider a finely spaced grid of points in $[0,1)$.
+H\"older continuity of $\psi_1$ and $\psi_2$ implies that, for each $x$ in the grid we can find a $y$ in the grid such that $\psi_1(x)\approx\psi_2(y)$.
 Roughly speaking this means that the `centres' of the half annuli $\Psi_1(A_t(x))$ and $\Psi_2(\widetilde{A}_s(y))$ match and this gives us some hope of finding a suitable annulus in the union of these sets.
 In turn, this requires that the two image half-annuli are of comparable \emph{size} and each have a somewhat regular \emph{shape}.
-The elegant definition of the Beurling-Ahlfors extension allows us to translate these geometric properties of the images into simple conditions on the underlying measures $\tau^{(1)}$ and $\tau^{(2)}$.
-The Borel-Cantelli lemma then shows that it is sufficient for these conditions to hold with high probability for some sequence of values $(s_n)$, $(t_n)$ and each $x$ and $y$ in the grid.
+Finally we require that the distortion of $F_n\circ e$ on each half-annulus is not too large.
+Using the Borel-Cantelli lemma, it is then sufficient to show that these conditions hold with high probability for some sequence of values $(s_n)$, $(t_n)$ and each $x$ and $y$ in the grid.

-\underline{An approximate decomposition for $\tau^{(1)}$ and $\tau^{(2)}$:} The event that the half-annulus $\Psi_1(A_t(x))$ has a sufficiently regular shape and the distortion of $F_n\circ e$ is not too large on this set, which we denote by $\mathrm{Shape}^{(1)}(t)$, is an intersection of events of the form